danraman/one2onetool/README.md

 Note:-

-I have created this Project in AWS with my login credential and I have verified the codes with my internal team, as team suggested to create 2 load balancer because to code update in staging/release branch which should not overwrite the existing branch, I have created ECS cluster as advised but due to time constraint unable to fix the issue in load balancer level.
+I have created this Project in AWS with my login credential and I have verified the codes with my internal team, As team suggested to create 2 load balancer because if you do code update's in staging/release branch  the job will automatically which should not overwrite the existing branch.

+I have tried to create one more  ECS cluster & load balancer no luck stuck with some issue in AWS level and unable to proceed due to time constraint
 I hope single load balancer work fine for this assessment

 Please follow the step to run github-action-workflow